tyoo37/dendrocat/README.md

     - [X] FFPlot
  - [X] Test and debug FFPlot
  - [X] Write new module to plot spectral energy distributions
- - [ ] Add upper limits for detections with 2~3 times higher noise than signal
+ - [X] Add upper limits for detections with 2~3 times higher noise than signal
-    - [ ] Only plot noise level (downward arrow)
+    - [X] Only plot noise level (downward arrow)
+    - [X] Plot three arrows for 1, 2, and 3 sigma
  - [ ] Preserve original dendrogram _idx, rework to use a different unique identifier for everything else
  - [ ] Save and load object information with pickle
  - [ ] Implement circular apertures of different radii